KwKKei/power_outage_investigation/README.md

 |`'TOTAL.CUSTOMERS'`        | Annual count of total customers served in the respective U.S. state|
 |`'HIGH_SEVERITY'`          | Binary indicator (True/False) denoting whether the outage event is classified as high severity, based on the outage duration being above the average for that specific year.
 Events with durations exceeding the annual average are marked as high severity. |

 In our study,  we used the `'CAUSE.CATEGORY'` as the main concern in seeing the associations of the each value in the `'CAUSE.CATEGORY'` COLUMNS.
 The 'CAUSE.CATEGORY' variable likely represents the categorization of the causes of severe weather-induced major power outages.
-To understand whether high severe outages were distributed at random within this category, you may want to investigate the methodology and statistical analysis conducted in the study.
+To understand whether high severe outages were distributed at random within this category, we want to investigate the methodology and statistical analysis conducted in the study.

 We attempt to replicate the analysis conducted in the study.
 This involves using the same variables and applying the same statistical methods to assess whether high severe outages are distributed at random within each cause category.